 In international large-scale assessments (ILSAs) such as PIAAC, test forms are kept relatively short to minimize individuals' response burden.
 At the same time, ILSAs aim to achieve broad coverage of the tested constructs.
 The full set of items is organized into different, but linked, assessment booklets; each individual receives only one booklet.
 Thus, the survey solicits relatively few responses from each respondent while maintaining a wide range of content representation when responses are aggregated.
 The advantage of estimating population characteristics more efficiently is offset by the inability to reliably measure and make precise statements about individuals' performance.
 Point estimates of proficiency that are (in some sense) optimal for each respondent could lead to seriously biased estimates of population characteristics (Wingersky, Kaplan, & Beaton, 1987).
 The "plausible value" methodology correctly accounts for error (or uncertainty) at the individual level by using multiple imputed proficiency values (plausible values) rather than assuming that this type of uncertainty is zero.
 Retaining this component of uncertainty requires that additional analysis procedures be used to estimate examinee proficiencies.
-This is done by applying a latent regression item response model to the data.
+This is done by applying a population model (IRT model combined with a latent regression model) to the data.